 Amarachi Clarke is the founder and creative behind Lucocoa Chocolate.
-Lucocoa are London’s first bean to bar brand.
-She is an inspiration and has created a brand that leads not only in taste but in how to create a sustainable business.
+Lucocoa is London’s first bean-to-bar brand.
+She is an inspiration and has created a brand that leads not only in taste but also in how to create a sustainable business.

 How did you discover your passion for chocolate?

 When I discovered chocolate is like wine and coffee in that different regions create different flavours and then realized that you could get a breadth and depth of quality and price in wine and coffee I felt that there was something that needed to be done about showing the true face of chocolate.

 What’s your creative process when starting a new bar?

 We don’t often create new bars that sit in our range.
 We obviously experiment with different flavours and textures and have a lot of limited-release bars.
 But to make a new bar – Dark chocolate can take months.
 There is a flavour profile that I am personally drawn to and if the cacao matches that flavour profile I’m keen on seeing how I can preserve the flavour of the bean the whole way through the making process.